 From the day the trip to Wales was announced, journalists began to build up advance profiles of the king and queen via easily identifiable, pared-down character traits.
 This type of personality sketch was a distinctive feature of the new journalism, especially in women’s magazines that prized intimacy and fidelity.
 George V and Queen Mary were well known to a national and empire public, but previous journalistic copy and visual coverage of the couple mostly centered on formal, officially sanctioned profiles intended for specific state occasions.
 These productions included a mass of coronation souvenir booklets and photographs of the king and queen as resplendent hierophants crowned and robed at the Durbar (figure 1), as well as iconic images of the king on the new coinage and on the first postage stamps of the reign.
 In these textual sequences, the royal body was variously depicted as majestic or gracious, or as the human embodiment of imperial power; it was rarely informal.

 On the industrial visits, emphasis was on a much more intimate style of royal iconography that was accessible for readers and viewers.
 Now the royal couple lost their hierarchical personas and became characters who were inserted into the world of everyday life.
-Referencing the king’s earlier career in the Royal Navy, he was portrayed as an uncomplicated sailor, who was as home-loving as the queen.
+Referencing the king’s earlier career in the Royal Navy, he was portrayed as an uncomplicated sailor who was as home-loving as the queen.
 His forthright naval outlook, practical manner, and lack of “side” meant that he was more “familiar with the life of the masses” than many courtiers supposed.
 Queen Mary, insisted the Yorkshire Observer, was “essentially a housewife,” who also had a well-known feminine sympathy with soldiers and nurses.

 Coverage of the unassuming home life of George V and Queen Mary was not confined to popular journalism.
 Lord Esher, the consummate courtier who observed the king and queen at close quarters as constable of Windsor Castle, enthused that the royal palaces were now “a home for children” and that “the queen knits of an evening.”
 But what distinguished journalists’ interest in the domestic habits of the monarchy was not just that the couple endorsed a return to orderly propriety after the excesses of the previous decade, but that this was seen to reinforce royalty’s personal bond with their working-class subjects, especially in the home.
 On the tours, the staged centerpieces of this popular domestication of monarchy were the king and queen’s visits to workers’ cottages to take tea with the residents and inspect “the intimate lives of the people” (figure 3).